 by Richard Moise

-Martin Luther King had dream because he was free.
+Martin Luther King had a dream because he was free.

 I have nightmares because I am in prison.